lapsumchan/MVMR-cML-SuSiE/README.md

 [1,] -0.1232026
 [2,] -0.1182063
 ```
-This indicates both glutamine and ApoB/A1 has a protective effect for AD.
+and this indicates both glutamine and ApoB/A1 has a protective effect for AD.
 Moreover, this result is highly significant:
 ```
 MVcMLBIC.pval.sub1
              [,1]